sunpy/sunpy/docs/guide/acquiring_data/jsoc.rst

 The most common primekey, that is supported by every series is Time, that is denoted by T_REC or T_OBS.
 Hence, Time can always be passed as an attribute while building a query.
-Wavelength is another pre-defined attributes which is a prime-key.
+Wavelength is another pre-defined attributes which is a primekey.
-Other primekeys which needs to be passed, should be manually passed in PrimeKey().
+Other primekeys which needs to be passed, should be manually passed in `~sunpy.net.jsoc.attrs.PrimeKey`.
 This will be explained later in detail.

 Constructing a Basic Query
 ^^^^^^^^^^^^^^^^^^^^^^^^^^

 Let's start with a very simple query.
-We could ask for all `hmi.v_45s` series data between January 1st from 00:00 to 01:00, 2014.
+We could ask for all ``hmi.v_45s`` series data between January 1st from 00:00 to 01:00, 2014.

     >>> res = Fido.search(a.jsoc.Time('2014-01-01T00:00:00', '2014-01-01T01:00:00'), a.jsoc.Series('hmi.v_45s'))